tarunrao9897/Python_Wrapper_Intel_Galileo/Python_Codebase_Gen1/README.md

 2. Setup Intel Galileo with Yocto Linux or Debian Linux by copying respective distribution to SD card
 3. Power on Galileo Board
 4. Open putty console
-5. Open SD card loaction to run Python application fromt the Python Codebase folder.
+5. Open SD card loaction in Putty to run Python application from the Python Codebase folder.